Location: Middle Harbour

 Click on or tap an attraction to read the description.
 Click or tap again to hide the description.

-The cove's isolated cliff face on Sydney Harbour is home to a number of the old huts that line the south-facing, lower slope of the cove.
-The seven huts scattered along the narrow sandstone shelf between the harbour waters and the steep, scrub-covered slope behind were built between 1923 and 1963.
+Crater Cove is an indent on the Dobroyd headland that faces Port Jackson heads.
+The cove's isolated cliff face is home to seven old huts that line the south-facing, lower slope of the cove.
+The huts are scattered along a narrow sandstone shelf between the harbour waters and the steep, scrub-covered slope behind, and were built between 1923 and 1963.
 Like all such huts, they were constructed of available materials - rocks and driftwood found on site, fibro sheets and galvanised iron roofing carried in.
 They were not meant to be permanently occupied, nor was it anticipated they would become of historic interest.
 Occupancy of Crater Cove started around 60 years ago when weekend fishermen built the first of the huts.
 During the depression of the 1930s, some of the huts may have been occupied full time.
-The huts were again occupied, this time by what were described as hippies - people inspired by the ideology of the late 60s and the 70s to search for a simpler way of living.
+The huts were again occupied, this time by what were described as hippies - people inspired by the ideology of the late 1960s and the '70s - to search for a simpler way of living.

-For a time they found this at the cove, but sooner or later they drifted away.
+For a time they found this at the cove, but in time they drifted away.
 By the start of the 1980s only a few buildings were occupied on a full-time basis.
-The huts are within the boundaries of Sydney Harbour National Park.
+The huts are now within the boundaries of Sydney Harbour National Park.
 In keeping with the National Parks and Wildlife Service (NPWS) policy on places of interest that need protection, NPWS has tried to keep their location secret but to no avail.
-As with Aboriginal sites, pretending such places don t exist doesn t stop people finding them.
+As with Aboriginal sites, pretending such places don't exist doesn't stop people finding them.
 Consequently, who stumble upon them and, not being aware of their significance, have no respect for what they have found, who inflict the very damage the policy is intended to prevent.

 Part of Sydney Harbour National Park, this lookout gives sweeping views across North Harbour to Manly and south to Sydney Heads.
 The surrounding reserve includes Crater Valley, Tania Park (honouring local resident, Tania Verstak who was Miss Australia, 1961 and Miss International Beauty, 1962), Forty Baskets Beach (with Aboriginal rock carvings) and the Captain Cook Panorama, offering a panoramic view of Middle Harbour towards Spit Bridge.